lesjames/breakpoint/readme.md

 ### Helper Functions

-`fluid-cell($col, $available)` calculates a percentage based on how many columns you want against how many columns are available.
+`fluid($col)` calculates a percentage based on how many columns you want.
+Has an optional second argument that can override the number of availiable columns when calulating the percentage.

-`fixed-cell($col)` calculates a fixed width for grid cells.
+`fixed($col)` calculates a fixed width for grid cells.
 Since this function accounts for border-box padding you should only use this function for sizing `.grid-cell` units.

-`fixed-col($col)` calculates a fixed width for items outside of the grid system.
+`no-grid-fixed($col)` calculates a fixed width for items outside of the grid system.
 This function does not assume border-box sizing and should be applied to elements other than `.grid-cell` units.

 ## The Breakpoint Mixin